 Slavery and Human Trafficking Policy

-In order to delivery our charitable objectives the University works closely with a broad and varied supply chain of approximately 200 suppliers and key partners.
+In order to deliver our charitable objectives, the University works closely with a broad and varied supply chain of approximately 200 suppliers and a number and variety of key partners.

 The University categorises suppliers against the standard Higher Education Procurement category codes.
 This approach enables the University to target the areas of highest risk of potential for slavery and human trafficking which includes, but is not limited to Catering Supplies & Services, Janitorial & Domestic Supplies/Services, Estates & Buildings and Travel & Transport (including hospitality).

-The University is currently modernising Procurement practices.
+The University continues to modernise Procurement practices.
 This will result in a wide review of the following areas to link ethical and sustainability polices to the procurement practices:

 In addition, we will use accredited procurement frameworks such as the Southern University Purchasing Consortia to support ethical purchase and procurement of goods, works and services.

-The Director of Finance will also be implementing regular Finance briefings open to all staff to attend.
+The Chief Operating Officer & Finance Director will also be implementing regular Finance briefings open to all staff to attend.
 Procurement will feature in these briefings to help raise awareness.
+Higher Education Procurement Association (HEPA) and the British Universities Finance Directors Group (BUFDG) materials will also be circulated to University staff and partners.